YueDongCS/hugo-academic/content/authors/admin/_index.md

   - Trustworthy and efficient AI

 # Social/Academic Networking
-# For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
+# For available general icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
+# For a list of icons, see: https://www.w3schools.com/icons/icons_reference.asp
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social: